41.001: Vacation and Winter Closure Time for Administrative and Classified Employees

 No employee shall be continued on the payroll for the purpose of exhausting his or her vacation.

-When an employee changes from classified status to presidential appointee (or vice versa), there should be mutual agreement between the employee and the department head regarding disposition of any unused vacation.
-Any such agreement for disposition of unused vacation must be within the confines of the University policies cross-referenced below and State law regarding the accrual and use of vacation.
-University Human Resources must be notified in writing as to whether the balance will be carried over to the new record or lump sum payment will be made for any part or all of the unused balance at the time of change in status.
+When an employee changes from classified status to administrative (or vice versa), there should be mutual agreement between the employee and the department head regarding disposition of any unused vacation.
+Any such agreement for disposition of unused vacation must be within the confines of the university policies cross-referenced below and state law regarding the accrual and use of vacation.
+University human resources must be notified in writing as to whether the balance will be carried over to the new record or lump sum payment will be made for any part or all of the unused balance at the time of change in status.

-Winter Break Closure will affect 4 days in which employees would be otherwise scheduled to work.
-The first day of the closure will be paid as a Holiday, which is floated from President’s day.
-The second and third days will be paid as Winter Closure Time (WCT) by the University.
-Winter Closure Time neither accumulates, nor carries-over, nor is it eligible for any cash pay-out at time of separation, for any reason, from Ohio University.
-Employees may not report Winter Closure Time on days that they would not be regularly scheduled.
-Use of Winter Closure Time may not cause an employee to exceed 40 hours of work in one week.
+Winter break closure includes three holidays and three days in which employees would be otherwise scheduled to work.
+The first and second business days are holidays (christmas and president's day observed); the third and fourth business days will be paid as winter closure time ("WCT") by the university.
+WCT neither accumulates, nor carries-over, nor is it eligible for any cash pay-out at time of separation, for any reason, from Ohio university.
+Employees may not report WCT on days that they would not be regularly scheduled.
+Use of WCT may not cause an employee to exceed forty hours of work in one week.

-Dependent upon service time, employees will be paid for the 4th day of closure through WCT or mandatory use of vacation, as defined below:
+Dependent upon service time, employees will be paid for the fifth business day of closure through WCT or mandatory use of vacation, as defined below:

-The following employees will be granted WCT during the 4th day of closure:
+The following employees will be granted WCT during the fifth day of closure:

-- All Classified employees in groups A and B (pursuant to Subsection III (B), above) as of December 25;
+- All classified employees in groups A and B (pursuant to Subsection (C)(2), of this policy) as of December 25;

-- Classified employees in groups C and D (pursuant to Subsection III (B), above) with less than 1 year of continuous service with Ohio University as of December 25.
+- Classified employees in groups C and D (pursuant to Subsection (C)(2), of this policy) with less than 1 year of continuous service with Ohio University as of December 25.

-All other classified employees must use a vacation day during the 4th day of closure.
+All other classified employees must use a vacation day during the fifth business day of closure.